partlygloudy/personal-website/blog/posts/10-predictions-2.md

 P(Y) = (0.59 * 0.30 * 0.85) + 0.07 = 0.22

-So **22% Yes**
+**22% Yes**

 ## What will be the Accumulated Cyclone Energy of the 2023 Atlantic hurricane season on September 30, 2023?

 **Resolution Criteria:** *The question resolves as the observed "North Atlantic Accumulated Cyclone Energy" reported by Colorado State University's [real-time tracker](http://tropical.atmos.colostate.edu/Realtime/) for the 2023 hurricane season through the date of September 30, 2023.*

 <iframe class="metaculus-embed" src="https://www.metaculus.com/questions/question_embed/17721/?theme=light"></iframe>